Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

   2. For Data Munching

  ## Data Cleaning and Preparation:
 In the initial phase of the data cleaning and preparations, the following actions were performed.
+- 1.Data loading and inspection
+- 2.Handling missing variables
-Data loading and inspection, handling missing variables, Data Cleaning and formatting
+- 3.Data Cleaning and formatting

+## Exploratory Data Analysis:
+Exploratory Data Analysis involves the exploring of the data to answer questions;
+- Calculate the amount to be paid as a bonus to individual employees
+- Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+- Total amount to be paid out per region and company-wide